 What's the Difference Between an Evidence Statement vs. Evidence Point vs. Evidence Summary?

-An evidence statement is a description of the study and makes evidence point(s).
+An evidence statement is a description of the study and makes an evidence point.
+There should be one evidence point for each evidence statement.
 Evidence points make up the evidence summary.

 Conclusion and Recommendations for Future Research (~1 page)